Danger Level: 3/5

 Musca domestica

-House flies are medium-sized gray flies with four dark longitudinal stripes on the thorax.
-They have large reddish-brown compound eyes, sponging mouthparts (they can't bite), and clear wings.
-They're ...
+House flies are medium-sized gray flies, about 6-7mm long, with four dark stripes running down the thorax.
+They have large reddish-brown eyes and sponging mouthparts (so they don't bite), plus clear w...

 Quick Facts